zfegd/flights_api/README.md

 # Flights API
 A simple project to create an API delivering data from the OpenFlights Airport Database, leveraging FastAPI and Docker technologies.
 The database is taken from OpenFlights' [airport database](https://raw.githubusercontent.com/jpatokal/openflights/master/data/airports.dat).
 To setup this repository, download the file [here](https://raw.githubusercontent.com/jpatokal/openflights/master/data/airports.dat) and put the .dat file in the app/data folder.
+Alternatively, navigate to the app/data folder and run "make".

-No real use case, just a simple exercise.
+This project has no real use case, just a simple exercise.
 Uses wait-for-it script taken from [here](https://github.com/vishnubob/wait-for-it).

 ## Building
 To get started with this project, you would need to have downloaded and installed Docker.
 Refer to [Docker's Getting Started Page](https://docs.docker.com/get-started/) for more details.